zola-25/zola-25.github.io/_posts/2022-12-10-cookie-fundamentals.md

 1. `Strict`: The cookie can only be sent to the origin domain

 2. `Lax`: The cookie can only be sent to its origin site when navigating to the cookie's origin site from an external site.
-This is the default behaviour, if the `SameSite` attribute is not set.
+This is the default behavior, if the `SameSite` attribute is not set.

 3. `None`: The cookie is sent to any external site request from the origin page.
 This option requires the `Secure` attribute to be set, enforcing that cookie can only be transmitted to the external site through HTTPS.
 As mentioned above, the `Secure` attribute does not prevent a malicious script reading or modifying the cookie unless the `HttpOnly` attribute is also set.